The Santa Simulation: Plot

 Meanwhile, in the game, a trap requires the singing of the carol "Good King Wenceslas" to prevent all the characters from being crushed to death.
 Although only the first verse is needed, Sheldon sings the entire song.
 A later puzzle results in the boys playing "Jingle Bells" on handbells, in order to lower a drawbridge.
 Their characters find Santa and are about to release him when Sheldon double crosses the group, paralyzing the other characters and throwing away the only key to Santa's shackles, leaving him in the dungeon to be eaten by ogres.
 Sheldon then explains that his maternal grandfather, Pop-Pop, was the only member of his family who supported his scientific pursuits.
 Pop-Pop died when Sheldon was five and Sheldon asked Santa, that Christmas at a mall, to bring Pop-Pop back, but instead received a set of Lincoln Logs; this traumatized him from celebrating Christmas ever since.

-In the tag scene, Santa (Dakin Matthews) visits Sheldon in his apartment and apologizes to him for being unable to revive Pop-Pop, but then surprises him by firing a cannon at him in revenge for being left to be eaten by ogres.
+In the tag scene, Santa visits Sheldon in his apartment and apologizes to him for being unable to revive Pop-Pop, but then surprises him by firing a cannon at him in revenge for being left to be eaten by ogres.
 Sheldon wakes up from his nightmare.